KevinJordan777/azure-network-protocols/README.md

 <img src="https://i.imgur.com/JKPWX93.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Set the following permissions (share the folder) for the “Domain Users” group:

  Download and install Wireshark to VM1.
 Then open wireshark and examine traffic coming from the ethernet connection.